tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 ![State Of The Dapps - 5](Images/state-of-the-daps-5.gif)

-* Nexo is an instant crypto lending provider on a global scale, servicing more than 40 currencies across more than 200 jurisdictions.
+* Nexo is a global, instant crypto lending provider, servicing more than 40 currencies across more than 200 jurisdictions.

 Click on the "Launch DApp/website" button below the logo of Nexo on the right side to open the project's website and highlight the following: